 Biofuel capacity or production as a fraction of food supply for three different cases, along with sigmoidal (ie logistic) projections, 1998-2018.
 Plum curves show US corn ethanol processing capacity in service or under construction as a fraction of ethanol potential of entire US corn crop.
 Brown curve shows actual production of US ethanol as a fraction of ethanol potential of US corn crop.
-Violet curve shows global biofuel production as a fraction of ethanol potential of entire global human food supply.
+Violet curve shows global biofuel production as a fraction of estimate of biofuel potential of entire global human food supply.
 Sigmoidal curves all have K = 1/3 (infection doubling time of three years), and cross the 50% line at 2008, 2010.8 and 2014.2 respectively.
 Sigmoids are scenarios, not forecasts.
 Actual biofuel production growth will depend heavily on oil prices and policy responses to increasing food prices.
 See text for sources and methods.

+(Ed note: Stuart has been an important part of this team, but no, he is not "back."
+It has just been more than six months since he wrote this article, and it seemed like it might be a good time to revisit it.)
 Many people are aware that food-based biofuel production has had an influence on food prices.
 Many people also know that US ethanol production is growing rapidly and now using a noticeable fraction of the total corn supply.
 However, I'm going to argue that the situation in the near term is potentially more serious than is generally realized.

 I will use a mixture of existing data, analysis of biofuel profitability, and simple modeling of biofuel production as an infection or diffusion process affecting the food supply, to demonstrate that there are reasonably plausible scenarios for biofuel production growth to cause mass starvation of the global poor, and that this could happen fairly quickly - quite possibly within five years, and certainly well within the life of the existing policy regimes.
 It doesn't have to be this way, but unless we start doing things differently soon, the risks are significant.